Lumi-supercomputer/LUMI-training-materials/docs/2day-20251020/101-Architecture.md

 on NVIDIA hardware, and that these are shared resources that should not be monopolised by a single user (so no hope to run an MPI job on 8 4TB nodes).

-LUMI also has three solution for storing data: the first two are traditional **Lustre parallel file systems** while the last one is an **object based file system**.
+LUMI also has three solutions for storing data: the first two are traditional **Lustre parallel file systems** while the last one is an **object based file system**.

 The first one is a **8 PB flash based file system** running the **Lustre parallel file system**.